 It is a unique, proprietary blend of 5 specific enzymes, viz. α-amylase (starch hydrolyzing enzyme), protease (protein hydrolyzing enzyme), lipase (Fat hydrolyzing enzyme), cellulase (cellulose hydrolyzing enzyme), and lactase (lactose hydrolyzing enzyme).

 Enzymes are the essential part of any chemical reaction that takes place in our body.
-Various biological reactions, such as digesting food, activities of the brain, cellular energy and the repair process of tissues, organs and cells are regulated by different types of enzymes.
+Various biological reactions are regulated by different types of enzymes.

 For example, several enzymes play a key role in the proper digestion of the food that we consume everyday in order to be assimilated and help body to absorb several nutrients.